tuxfuxch/yarc/readme.md

 ###Language "detection" Feature

 Some ppl tag in a movie file name the languages directly.
-I did it for my whole DVD collection and wanted to use this because the language tagging in XBMC is not suitable for me.
+I did it for my whole DVD collection and wanted to use this because the language tagging in Kodi is not suitable for me.
 Multiple tags per filename are supported.
-If you want use the XBMC language solution within a webinterface, give AWXi a try.
+If you want use the Kodi language solution within a webinterface, give AWXi a try.

 I tried to include most languages.
-As a standard it looks for (example for French):
+As a standard it looks like this (example for French):
   * [FR]
   * _FR